open-contracting-extensions/ocds_medicines_extension/README.md

 --|--
 Acetilcisteina | ACETILCISTEINA-N 100 MG/ML SOLUCION PARA NEBULIZAR FRASCO 15-30 ML ENVASE INDIVIDUAL RESISTENTE CON SELLO QUE ASEGURE INVIOLABILIDAD DEL CONTENIDO

+The strength is expressed as "100 MG/ML", but the UN/CEFACT codes for unit codes only includes "mg/L", so 100mg/ml is converted to 100000mg/L.

 ```json
 {
   "tender": {